 GitLab is an open source code repository platform that provides public and private repositories.
 It is a complete DevOps platform that enables professionals to perform their tasks in a project.

-In KubeSphere v3.1, you can create a multi-branch pipeline with GitLab in your DevOps project.
+In KubeSphere 3.1.x and later, you can create a multi-branch pipeline with GitLab in your DevOps project.
 This tutorial demonstrates how to create a multi-branch pipeline with GitLab.

 - You need to have a GitLab account and a Docker Hub account.

 - You need to enable the KubeSphere DevOps system.

 - You need to create a workspace, a DevOps project and a user (

 project-regular).
 This user must be invited to the DevOps project with the